Where the mountains run down to the sea

 Freeview power increased from 1666W to 25kW, 15 times stronger.
 BBC1, ITV and the remaining analog S4C channel finally switched off, with the final remaining digital channels becoming available, requiring another re-tuning of receiving equipment.
 No more analogue - but don't discard your old set in case you yet find other uses for it!
 The broad feeling of waste, profiteering, unnecessary grief and, for many, hard to finance additional expense over this entire undertaking is palpable.

 HDTV high-definition television is available from Freeview using a so-called HD-ready receiver equipped with a DVB-T2 tuner or a set-top box.
-The BlaenPlwyf mast is not one of the extended Freeview HD transmitters and does not provide all the high definition (HD) channels, so use is required of a satellite (Freesat or Sky) to access all British regional television, and on the local Freeview system simply rearrange the search order so that Channel 4 is listed as the fourth channel at the fourth button press.
+The BlaenPlwyf mast is not one of the extended Freeview HD transmitters and does not provide all the high definition (HD) channels, and in any case different multiplexes are transmitted at an assortment of power levels, therefore use is required of a satellite (Freesat or Sky) to access all British regional television, and on the local Freeview system simply rearrange the search order so that Channel 4 is listed as the fourth channel at the fourth button press.
 HDTV is available from Freesat with an HDTV Freesat receiver and a 1080i television set.
 Freesat boxes have an Ethernet socket to facilitate "on-demand" programmes.

 The Preseli digital switchover date was August 19th, 2009, as was the Dolgellau relay.
 Some parts of the Tywyn area may be better served via Preseli.